-There are at least three ways to prepare for exams.
+There are multiple ways to prepare for exams.
 All are recommended.

-- 1. Old exam questions are kept on reserve in the SAs' office for your review. - a.
+- 1. Old exam questions are available from the SAs for review. - 2.
 You may have already noted the correlation between course distribution areas and exam question categories.
 To be clear, there is no rigorous attempt to derive exam questions from courses offered over the past couple of years.
 Yet, it is probable that studying texts pertinent to courses offered over the past two or three years will help prepare the student.
-The SAs keeps a copy of all old Catalogues with complete course listings. - b.
+The SAs keeps a copy of all old Catalogues with complete course listings. - 3.
 Coursework should to some extent help prepare students for the exams.
-Students may therefore plan to take at least one course related to the area in which s/he has chosen to be examined.
-It is in the best interest of the student to anticipate well in advance the areas s/he will be examined in. - 2.
-If a student knows others are being tested in the same areas, s/he may wish to form a study group. - 3.
+Students may therefore plan to take at least one course related to the area in which they have chosen to be examined.
+It is in the best interest of the student to anticipate well in advance the areas they will be examined in. - 4.
+If a student knows others are being tested in the same areas, they may wish to form a study group. - 5.
 Students are strongly encouraged to consult faculty about methods of preparing for the exam.
 (Although note that faculty will not answer questions about exam content beforehand).